-The UDP-LX500 offers excellent video and audio playback from practically any disc for just over US $1,000.
+The UDP-LX500 offers excellent video and audio playback from practically any disc for under $2,000.

 4K UHD looks terrific, and even music playback is confidently better than some dedicated players.
 The Pioneer UDP-LX500 gives you an awesome UHD HDR player and fantastic audio disc spinner all in one unit that's widely format-friendly.

 Add to that the fact the player is wonderfully put together and vibration-free with a clear user interface, and it makes the LX500 one well worth checking out.

 We're also lucky enough to have our hands on the UDP-LX800, so stay tuned for the upcoming full review on LX500's upper-tier sibling.